 Sterling Construction (STRL) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the civil construction company had gained 1.88% over the past month.
-This has outpaced the Construction sector's loss of 13.47% and the S&P 500's loss of 6.01% in that time.
+Heading into today, shares of the civil construction company had gained 6.05% over the past month, outpacing the Construction sector's loss of 5.25% and the S&P 500's loss of 1.84% in that time.

-Sterling Construction will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Sterling Construction to post earnings of $0.37 per share.
-This would mark year-over-year growth of 85%.
+Wall Street will be looking for positivity from Sterling Construction as it approaches its next earnings report date.
+On that day, Sterling Construction is projected to report earnings of $0.37 per share, which would represent year-over-year growth of 85%.
 Our most recent consensus estimate is calling for quarterly revenue of $340 million, down 2.08% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Sterling Construction.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for Sterling Construction.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 23.57% higher within the past month.
-Sterling Construction is holding a Zacks Rank of #1 (Strong Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 23.57% higher.
+Sterling Construction is currently a Zacks Rank #1 (Strong Buy).

-Looking at its valuation, Sterling Construction is holding a Forward P/E ratio of 9.3.
-This represents a discount compared to its industry's average Forward P/E of 14.76.
+In terms of valuation, Sterling Construction is currently trading at a Forward P/E ratio of 9.94.
+For comparison, its industry has an average Forward P/E of 15.1, which means Sterling Construction is trading at a discount to the group.

 The Building Products - Heavy Construction industry is part of the Construction sector.
-This group has a Zacks Industry Rank of 100, putting it in the top 40% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 184, which puts it in the bottom 28% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.